B2R2-org/FunSeeker/README.md

 # FunSeeker
-FunSeeker is function identification tool for Intel CET-enabled binary.
+FunSeeker is function identification tool for Intel CET-enabled binaries.
-FunSeeker leverages the patterns of CET-relevant instructions to find function entries.
-The details of the algorithm is in our paper, "How'd Security Benefit Reverse Engineers?
+FunSeeker leverages patterns of CET-relevant instructions to find function entries.
+The details of the algorithm is in our [paper](https://softsec.kaist.ac.kr/~sangkilc/papers/kim-dsn2022.pdf), "How'd Security Benefit
+Reverse Engineers?
 The Implication of Intel CET on Function Identification," which will appear in DSN 2022.

 ### Build & Run

-FunSeeker is written in F#, so you need to install [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download).
+FunSeeker is written in F#, so you need to install [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download).
 Also, FunSeeker includes following NuGet packages: [FSharp.Core ](https://www.nuget.org/packages/FSharp.Core/6.0.1) and